 Only do this if the context tells the user that the text is a link, even without the underline.

 For example, links in a header or side navigation might not need underlines.
-Users will understand that they’re links because of where they are, at the same place, across different pages.
+Users will understand that they’re links because of where they are on the page.

 Links to change a language